 Publishers mainly use video to make a product demo (especially when it is a complex product or service), stage customer testimonials, and provide webinars or case studies.

 Videos can also be designed as a series, such as blog posts.
 Several episodes can be shared or put online regularly to build audience loyalty and encourage them to visit your site regularly.

 The startup Welcome to the Jungle has made video its trademark.
 Broadcasting specialized HR content has built its image as a reference media while demonstrating its expertise (audiovisual production).

 The podcast 🎧

 Podcasts are suitable for all sectors.
 Like other content formats, it must focus on bringing value to your listeners.
-You may concentrate on the information quality, audio quality to be taken care of if you rely on the virality of your content.
+You may concentrate on the information quality, but audio quality needs to be taken care of if you rely on the virality of your content.

-Finally, you may find easily declinate the podcast into video form (broadcasting the video) and text form (retranscription).
+Finally, you may easily declinate the podcast into video form (broadcasting the video) and text form (retranscription).